timmo-nhn/XcaDocumentSource/Docs/Overview.md

-# Document sharing - Actors and components
+# Document sharing Overview - Actors and components

 The **XDS-architecture** consists of the following actors/components:
 ## Components